konstfish/quartz-build-action/README.md

 ## Usage

-A basic GitHub Pages deployment workflow using the `quartz-build-action` looks like this:
+Assuming you have a repository with Markdown files located at `docs`, a basic GitHub Pages deployment without any custom config using the `quartz-build-action` looks like this:

 ```yaml
 name: Build Quartz Site